balena-io/balena-sdk/DOCUMENTATION.md

 <a name="balena.models.application.membership.create"></a>

 ###### membership.create(options) ⇒ <code>Promise</code>
-This method adds a user to an application by their usename.
+This method adds a user to an application by their username.

 **Kind**: static method of [<code>membership</code>](#balena.models.application.membership)
 **Summary**: Creates a new membership for an application